This PDF is the current document as it appeared on Public Inspection on 05/05/2015 at 08:45 am.

 Although certain AQI functions, but not the laws or regulations upon which they are premised, were transferred from APHIS to the Customs and Border Protection (CBP) bureau of the Department of Homeland Security in 2002, APHIS remains responsible for the regulations related to AQI activities, including the user fee regulations.
 APHIS also remains responsible for administration of the user fee programs.

-Neither APHIS nor CBP receives an appropriation to fund these activities; instead, user fees are calculated and assessed to ensure full cost recovery of each user fee program.
+Neither APHIS nor CBP receives an appropriation to fund activities that are considered AQI services; instead, user fees are calculated and assessed to ensure full cost recovery of each user fee program.
 If the information was not collected, the agencies would not be able to perform the services since the fees collected are necessary to fund the work.

 This information collection is necessary for APHIS to effectively collect fees, ensure remittances in a timely manner, and determine proper credit for payment of international air passenger, aircraft clearance, commercial truck, commercial railroad car, commercial vessel, phytosanitary certificate, import/export, and veterinary diagnostic user fees.